cst1201-d644-sp2016/Syllabus/README.md

 All majors in CST, CIS, MS, and CIB must attain a grade of C or better in all MS and CS courses.

+### General Education Outcomes
+- **Skills/Inquiry/Analysis:** Students will employ scientific reasoning and logical thinking.
+- **Skills/Communication:** Students will communicate in diverse settings and groups, using written (both reading and writing), oral (both speaking and listening), and visual means
+- **Values/Ethics/Relationships/Professional/Personal Development:** Students
+  will work with teams, including those of diverse composition.
+Build consensus.
+Respect and use creativity.

 ## Course Assessment